Skip to main content

 Without pipelines or infrastructure the future of natural gas faced peril as electrical light bulbs replaced gas lamps.
 Natural gas producers had to find new uses for their product in the face of competition.
 In 1885, Robert Bunsen invented the Bunsen burner in which gas and air were mixed and ignited.
 This opened new possibilities for heating and cooking but natural gas was still held back by its lack of transportability.
 As a result, during mining operations for petroleum, natural gas was mostly burned off or allowed to escape into the atmosphere.
 In 1891, a long pipeline was constructed from wells in Indiana to Chicago, a distance of 180 kilometers.
 The pipeline was not very efficient and costly to install.
 It was in the 1920's that advances in pipe manufacturing and welding led to a renewed interest in pipeline construction.
 However, it was not until the 1960's that the United States finally constructed thousands of kilometers of efficient pipelines to transport natural gas to residential and industrial buildings.

 Natural gas is a non-renewable resource that takes hundreds of thousands and possibly millions of years to form.
 Therefore, knowing how much is left and where it is located is important.
 Measuring reserves in the ground is complicated and requires precise modeling and a good deal of extrapolation.
-Furthermore, engineers, geologists, and even politicians rarely agree on the same methods.
-For this reason, estimations vary considerably.
-The Energy Information Administration calculates that in the United States, there are 2,543 trillion cubic feet (Tcf) of technically recoverable reserves.
+The Energy Information Administration (EIA) calculates that in the United States, there are 2,214 trillion cubic feet (Tcf) of technically recoverable reserves.
 This includes undiscovered, unproved, and unconventional natural gas.
-In contrast, the National Petroleum Council has suggested that by 2017 reserves could reach 1887 Tcf.
+The EIA calculates that there are 334 Tcf of proved natural gas reserves.
 The following graph shows the changes in proved natural gas reserves for the past 30 years.
 Increases in reserves result from periods where more gas is recovered than is actually used.

 Natural gas reserves are unevenly distributed in the United States.
 Natural gas, like petroleum, is typically found in distinctive geologic regions called basins.
 The largest basins are located in Texas and the Gulf of Mexico.
 Recently, natural gas has begun to be extracted from shale.
 This has enabled production in New York, Pennsylvania, Arkansas and Oklahoma, as well as Texas and Louisiana.